Plant care

 Toxicity to pets

-Corn plant is mildly toxic to pets.
+Corn plant is toxic to pets.
 ASPCA lists Dracaena fragrans as toxic to cats and dogs due to saponins.
 Cats can experience dilated pupils, vomiting, and depression.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.